Root Clusters over Number fields : Inverse Problems and Applications: Applications of Root Cluster Theory

-\begin{theorem} Let $K$ be a number field.
+An improvement on Theorem \ref{inverse min gen} (Similar improvement as in Theorem \ref{inverse cluster size improv}): Let $K$ be a number field.
 Given positive integers $n>2$ and $s|n$ with $s<n$.
 We get arbitrarily large finite families of degree $n$ extensions $L/K$ inside $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$, for which the Galois closure has a minimal generating set of cardinality $s$.
 Furthermore each $L/K$ satisfies $s_K(L)=s$.
-Hence there is a unique minimal generating set for the Galois closure of $L/K$ which is thus, also a minimum minimal generating set. \end{theorem}
+Hence there is a unique minimal generating set for the Galois closure of $L/K$ which is thus, also a shortest minimal generating set.

 \begin{proposition}

 Consider $L/K$.
 Let $D=\{L_i\ |\ L_{S\backslash \{L_i\}}\neq \tilde{L}\}$.

 \begin{enumerate}